 However, before India’s independence in 1947, Children’s Day was celebrated on November 20, the day observed by the United Nations as Universal Children’s Day.
 But after Nehru’s death in 1964, it was unanimously decided to celebrate Children’s Day on the birthday of the first Prime Minister as a tribute to his love for children

 Nehru was fond of children and would meet young kids with affection.
-It was for his special love towards children that he came to be known as Chacha or the favourite uncle for the children of the country.
+It was for his special love towards children that he came to be known as Chacha or the favorite uncle for the children of the country.

 This is the reason why India celebrates Children’s Day on November 14 – To commemorate the child loving man, the freedom fighter and the first Prime Minister of independent India.